aseldawy/CS167/Labs/Lab5/CS167-Lab5.md

     This code first creates a [SparkConf](https://spark.apache.org/docs/latest/api/java/org/apache/spark/SparkConf.html) instance using the default configuration.
 If Spark master is already configured, it will use the default configuraiton.
 If not, it will use the local mode.

-2. Edit your `$SPARK_HOME/conf/spark-defaults.conf` and add the line `spark.master spark://class-###:7077`.
-The configurations in this file are automatically loaded when you use spark-submit and instantiate a new instance of SparkConf using the default constructor.

 3. Run the code from IntelliJ IDEA.

     ***(Q3) What is the Spark master printed on the standard output on IntelliJ IDEA?***

-4. Compile the code from command line and run using `spark-submit`.
+4. Compile the code from command line using `mvn clean package` and then run the jar in your cs167 machine using `spark-submit`.

     ```bash
-    spark-submit --class edu.ucr.cs.cs167.[UCRNetID].App target/[UCRNetID]_lab5-1.0-SNAPSHOT.jar hdfs:///nasa_19950801.tsv
+    spark-submit --class edu.ucr.cs.cs167.[UCRNetID].App [UCRNetID]_lab5-1.0-SNAPSHOT.jar hdfs:///nasa_19950801.tsv
     ```
+* Note: if you get file not found exception and you are sure the file is uploaded to HDFS, try using the full path like hdfs://class-xxx:9000/user/cs167/nasa_19950801.tsv, where class-xxx is your name node.

     ***(Q4) What is the Spark master printed on the standard output on the terminal?***

 5. You can manually override the master on the `spark-submit` command.
 Try the following line and observe what the master is.

     ```bash
-    spark-submit --class edu.ucr.cs.cs167.[UCRNetID].App --master local[2] target/[UCRNetID]_lab5-1.0-SNAPSHOT.jar hdfs:///nasa_19950801.tsv
+    spark-submit --class edu.ucr.cs.cs167.[UCRNetID].App --master local[2] [UCRNetID]_lab5-1.0-SNAPSHOT.jar hdfs:///nasa_19950801.tsv
     ```

     Note: `local[2]` means that it runs on the local mode with two cores.
-    Note: if you get file not found exception and you are sure the file is uploaded to HDFS, try using the full path like `hdfs://class-xxx:9000/user/cs167/nasa_19950801.tsv`, where `class-xxx` is your name node.

 ---